Latest From Our Articles

 Essential oils for Lyme Disease

 In the United States, an estimated 300,000 new cases of Lyme disease are diagnosed each year.
 For a few weeks, standard treatment with doxycycline or another antibiotic usually clears the infection and relieves symptoms.
-However, between 10 to 20% of patients experience persistent symptoms such as fatigue and joint pain, which are referred to as "persistent Lyme infection" or "post-treatment Lyme disease syndrome" (PTLDS) and can last months or years in certain cases.
+However, between 10% and 20% of patients experience persistent symptoms such as fatigue and joint pain, which are referred to as "persistent Lyme infection" or "PTLDS” and can last months or years in certain cases.

-Cinnamaldehyde, the fragrant primary element in cinnamon bark oil, performed well as did oils from thyme leaves, cumin seeds, and amyris wood.
+Cinnamaldehyde, the fragrant primary element in cinnamon bark oil, performed well, as did oils from thyme leaves, cumin seeds, and amyris wood.

 At this point, these essential oils appear to be viable candidates for treating persistent Lyme infection, but we will need to conduct properly planned clinical trials in the future.

-The "bullseye" rash, which develops around the bite like a target, is the most well-known Lyme symptom.
+The "bull’s-eye" rash, which develops around the bite like a target, is the most well-known Lyme symptom.
 However, some people never get a rash, so don't rely on that as your only indicator!
 Lyme disease can also cause flu-like symptoms such as aches and pains.

-Lyme disease can progress into more chronic illnesses including arthritis, aching muscles and joints, memory problems, headaches, numbness or weakness, and severe fatigue if it isn't treated promptly.
+Lyme disease can progress into more chronic illnesses, including arthritis, aching muscles and joints, memory problems, headaches, numbness or weakness, and severe fatigue, if it isn't treated promptly.
 Because Lyme disease is a serious risk, tick bites should be avoided first and then continuously monitored if avoidance fails.

 When it comes to Lyme disease, prevention is crucial.
 Even when persistent symptoms may be prevented, Lyme disease symptoms and treatment can be difficult.
 No one wants to deal with that type of pain and inconvenience, and no one should have to live with the long-term repercussions if they discover how to naturally treat Lyme disease.